gordonguthrie/TheManual/docs/chapter5/mythirdsynth_sonic_pi.md

 ## Using the third version

-We have added extra synth controls compared to version 2, so lets just test those out.
+We have added extra synth controls compared to version 2, so let's just test those out.

 ```ruby
 use_synth(:mythirdsynth)